AhmedRmadn/Taskify/readme.md

 - NodeJS listens internally on port 8080 and maps to host port 10279

+- Branch feature/jwt-auth for the same app with Auth feature

 ## 🙏 Acknowledgments

 - This project was developed as part of the 34ML Blockchain Specialist Assessment.